Fade BG Image

 "Then why are you searching for a way to return?
 Even though you can't go back."

-"Well, in case I meet someone from another world in the future who wants to return to their hometown—that's part of it, but also… lingering attachment.
-One's hometown is something you miss after all."
+"Well, partly in case I meet someone from another world who wants to return home someday, but… it's also lingering attachment, I suppose.
+You do miss your hometown after all."

-… For my part, I've gotten comfortable with life here and have no intention of returning to Japan, but I wonder if I'll want to go back someday?
+… As for me, I've gotten comfortable with life here and have no intention of going back to Japan, but will I want to someday?
 I'm happy as long as I can sleep though.

 "I understand why Haku-sama recommended this inn.
-As I thought, there seem to be hints about Japan here.
-There are some things I'd like to ask—may I?"
+As I thought, there seem to be clues connected to Japan here.
+There are a few things I'd like to ask, if I may?"

 "… If it's something I can answer, I will."